Under One Sun: Multi-Object Generative Perception of Materials and Illumination: Training and Inference Details

 \paragraph{Multi-Object Diffusion Reflectance Maps.} The Multi-Object Diffusion Reflectance Maps network architecture follows U-ViT3D~\cite{han2025generative}, modified to use SwiGLU~\cite{shazeer2020glu} in the transformer blocks.
 We employ a lighter version of the U-ViT3D encoder for reflectance by omitting the deepest transformer block.
-At each randomly sampled step $k$, the illumination network takes $M$ original and current reflectance maps ($L_r^{(m,K)}$ and $L_r^{(m,k)}$) as input and learns the residual to $L_r^{(m,k-1)}$ via Multi-Object Coordinate Scheduling.
+At each randomly sampled step $k$, the illumination network takes $M$ original and current reflectance maps ($L_r^{(m,K)}$ and $L_r^{(m,k)}$) as input and learns the residual to $L_r^{(m,k-1)}$ via Multi-Object Coordinated Scheduling.
 Simultaneously, the reflectance network estimates the original reflectance $\Psi^{(m,K)}$, which is converted to the current reflectance $\Psi^{(m,k)}$ using Eq.
 8 in the main paper.
 This estimated reflectance $\Psi^{(m,k)}$ is then integrated into the illumination network as an embedding, similar to a timestep embedding.

-We set the reflectance map resolution to 128$\times$128.
-Textures are set to a uniform white, due to the pre-extraction of texture and the mirror-reflectance color in the Disney BRDF~ \cite{burley2012physically}.
-Training parameters include maximum steps $K_{\text{max}}=150$, with forward and inverse variances set to $\sigma=0.1$ and $\delta=0.125$, respectively.
+We set the reflectance map resolution to $128\times128$.
+We use the same Mitsuba rendering settings (integrator, sensor, and samples per pixel) as DRM \cite{Yenyo_2022_CVPR}.
+Textures are set to a uniform white, Training parameters include maximum steps $K_{\text{max}}=150$, with forward and inverse variances set to $\sigma=0.1$ and $\delta=0.125$, respectively.
 We use loss weights of $\lambda_i=10.0$ and $\lambda_r=0.1$ with a learning rate of $5.0 \times 10^{-5}$.

 To stabilize illumination estimation, the first 2,000 epochs are trained using ground-truth reflectance, followed by 2,000 epochs using estimated reflectance.
 Training takes approximately three days on four A100 GPUs using a large-scale dataset of 1.7 million triplets of pre-rendered reflectance maps.
 For mutual inpainting of raw reflectance maps, we use an architecture similar to the illumination network but with the channel length and number of heads reduced by one-third.
 Invisible areas are zero-masked, and we utilize v-prediction rather than the noise masking and $\epsilon$-prediction used in ObsNet \cite{Yenyo_2022_CVPR}.
-The total pipeline—including texture extraction and refinement—takes 28.4 seconds for a single image containing multiple objects on one A100 GPU.
+The total pipeline—including texture extraction and refinement—takes 25.3 seconds for a single image containing multiple objects on one A100 GPU.